delisled/K8-on-KVM/README.md

-# k8-on-kvm_k8-helm
+# k8-on-kvm
-Helm packages for K8-on-kvm
+Script for creating a K8 cluser on type 2 hypervisor